CommonGateway/PetStore/README.md

 Documentation generation tools can then use an OpenAPI definition to display the API, code generation tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

-This template uses the (OAS) as an API definition for the reasons above.
+This template uses the OAS as an API definition for the reasons above.

-If you don't have a API OAS yet you can continue with [creating your oas](#creating-your-oas), if you already have a OAS but you want to edit you can go to [editing your oas](#editing-your-oas).
-If you have a API OAS defintion which is already ready, you can go to continue to [adding your OAS to your repository](#adding-your-oas-to-your-repository).
+If you don't have a Open API Specification yet you can continue with [creating your oas](#creating-your-oas), if you already have a Open API Specification but you want to edit you can go to [editing your oas](#editing-your-oas).
+If you already have a Open API Specification, you can go to continue to [adding your OAS to your repository](#adding-your-oas-to-your-repository).

 ### Creating your OAS

-Writing the API standard yourself is very error-prone.
+Writing the Open API Specification standard yourself is very error-prone.
 We recommend using [Stoplight](https://stoplight.io) for the automatic generation of an OAS, but there's also [Postman](https://www.postman.com).
 For checking, there are also editors, like <https://editor.swagger.io>.

 The OAS can be defined in both JSON and YAML.
 It shouldn't make a difference in most cases, and although we often work from a YAML-first basis, there have been times were working with JSON was superior.